google/euphonia/audiotool/design/design.md

 ### **Motivation and objective**

 Project Euphonia has demonstrated that it's possible to collect a large, useful dataset of impaired speech samples from participants using consumer devices in at-home settings.
 There is now a strong and demonstrated need for other institutions, both corporate and academic, to develop and share a dataset like this.
-A consortium of such institutions is in the process of funding a data collection partner to operate a similar program.
-This system is a contribution from Euphonia that encapsulates expertise and best practices.
+To support these needs, Euphonia has published this reference implementation which encapsulates some of our expertise and best practices.

 ### **Technology Choices**